technology-toolbox/website/content/blog/jjameson/2009/09/18/faceted-search-in-moss-2007-and-the-mssdocprops-issue.md

 Rather than rewriting stuff I've already said before, I'll simply take an excerpt from an email I originally sent back on 2008-08-20:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-I believe the primary reason why the load on the Search database is extremely high is due to the changes in MOSS 2007 with regards to the "property store" (i.e. the database used to perform property searches, as opposed to "full text searching" against the content index).
-In SPS 2003 the property store was implemented as a local "Jet" database on each query server and thus the load incurred when performing property searches was distributed amongst the various query servers in the farm.
-However, in MOSS 2007, a couple of key changes were made.
-First, the property store was moved to SQL Server (i.e. the Search database) and therefore the load is now delegated from the query servers back to a single database server.
-Second, the manner in which MOSS 2007 filters its results using the property store uses some, shall we say, "interesting" queries (something along the lines of "SELECT TOP 2000 ...
-FROM MSSDocProps ..." in which the "2000" number varies depending on how many search results are requested).
-Judging from [SRX for another customer], it appears that our "official response" to this problem is to offload the Search database to another SQL Server farm.
+> I believe the primary reason why the load on the Search database is extremely
+> high is due to the changes in MOSS 2007 with regards to the "property store"
+> (i.e. the database used to perform property searches, as opposed to "full text
+> searching" against the content index).
+In SPS 2003 the property store was
+> implemented as a local "Jet" database on each query server and thus the load
+> incurred when performing property searches was distributed amongst the various
+> query servers in the farm.
+However, in MOSS 2007, a couple of key changes were
+> made.
+First, the property store was moved to SQL Server (i.e. the Search
+> database) and therefore the load is now delegated from the query servers back
+> to a single database server.
+Second, the manner in which MOSS 2007 filters its
+> results using the property store uses some, shall we say, "interesting"
+> queries (something along the lines of "SELECT TOP 2000 ...
+FROM MSSDocProps
+> ..." in which the "2000" number varies depending on how many search results
+> are requested).
+Judging from [SRX for another customer], it appears that our
+> "official response" to this problem is to offload the Search database to
+> another SQL Server farm.

-{{< /blockquote >}}
+{{< /div-block >}}

 Here's a more lengthy explanation from an email I sent a couple of months later (when Agilent was still experiencing problems on their site):

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Fact: MOSS 2007 is more resource intensive than SPS 2003.
-I believe with the release of the documentation for SP1, this was formally acknowledged by the SharePoint team.
+> Fact: MOSS 2007 is more resource intensive than SPS 2003.
+I believe with the
+> release of the documentation for SP1, this was formally acknowledged by the
+> SharePoint team.
+>

-Fact: The Frontier physical architecture was originally planned for SPS 2003.
-In hindsight, this should have been scaled accordingly when the decision was made to go with MOSS 2007 instead of SPS 2003 (and MCMS 2002).
-However, there were obviously no numbers in the beginning, and very limited experience/knowledge on highly scalable MOSS environments.
-As the old saying goes, hindsight is...blah...blah...blah
+> Fact: The Frontier physical architecture was originally planned for SPS 2003.
+> In hindsight, this should have been scaled accordingly when the decision was
+> made to go with MOSS 2007 instead of SPS 2003 (and MCMS 2002).
+However, there
+> were obviously no numbers in the beginning, and very limited
+> experience/knowledge on highly scalable MOSS environments.
+As the old saying
+> goes, hindsight is...blah...blah...blah
+>

-Fact: In SPS 2003, the "property store" (which contains the metadata for items in the content index) was implemented as a local database on each query server.
+> Fact: In SPS 2003, the "property store" (which contains the metadata for items
+> in the content index) was implemented as a local database on each query
-In other words, the data -- and processing -- of properties for search results was distributed (across each query server in the farm).
+> server.
+In other words, the data -- and processing -- of properties for search
+> results was distributed (across each query server in the farm).
+>

-Fact: In MOSS 2007, the "property store" was moved to SQL Server.
-Consequently, the data (and a good portion of the processing load) that was previously distributed across the query servers is now on the backend SQL Server.
+> Fact: In MOSS 2007, the "property store" was moved to SQL Server.
+> Consequently, the data (and a good portion of the processing load) that was
+> previously distributed across the query servers is now on the backend SQL
+> Server.
+>

-Fact: In the current implementation, SharePoint Search fetches a large number of results from the MSSDocProps table in order to filter search results (if you don't like my definition of "large", feel free to ask any SQL DBA if they like to see queries like "SELECT TOP 1820 ...").
-These specific queries have often been reported as problematic for numerous customers [...]
+> Fact: In the current implementation, SharePoint Search fetches a large number
+> of results from the MSSDocProps table in order to filter search results (if
+> you don't like my definition of "large", feel free to ask any SQL DBA if they
+> like to see queries like "SELECT TOP 1820 ...").
+These specific queries have
+> often been reported as problematic for numerous customers [...]
+>

-Fact: Issues with "property queries" have been acknowledged [...] by the SharePoint support organization as well as the product team.
+> Fact: Issues with "property queries" have been acknowledged
+> [...] by the SharePoint support organization as well as the product team.
 In some cases, product functionality has actually been removed in order to help mitigate these issues (for example, [KB 950437](http://support.microsoft.com/kb/950437/)
--- which removes the **Contains**/**Does not contain** operators from the Advanced Search Box).
-In other cases, Microsoft has formally recommended to customers to offload the SQL portion of SharePoint Search to a different database server (which, in any enterprise implementation, means a new SQL Server cluster).
+> -- which removes the **Contains**/**Does not contain** operators from the
+> Advanced Search Box).
+In other cases, Microsoft has formally recommended to
+> customers to offload the SQL portion of SharePoint Search to a different
+> database server (which, in any enterprise implementation, means a new SQL
+> Server cluster).
+>

-[(Additional ranting intentionally removed)]
+> [(Additional ranting intentionally removed)]

-{{< /blockquote >}}
+{{< /div-block >}}

 The crux of the issue is that if you frequently specify property filters in MOSS 2007 Search (which typically means you've provided some kind of faceted search